melroy89/duende-v3/README.md

 Duende v3 theme fully responsive, free and open-source (GPL) for [MyBB](https://mybb.com/).
 Tested and works on MyBB v1.8.x.

-Duende v3 comes in two flavours:

- - Duende v3
- - Duende v3 Local

- Duende V3 **Local** is the same as Duende V3, where the only difference is that with the local version all files are hosted locally.
-So *without* the need of a CDN (Cloudflare).

- In short, the Duende v3 **Local** is an ideal solution if you don't want to depend on external resources and/or don't have Internet access.

 ## Demo site

 Visit: https://mybbdemo.melroy.org